eProsima-Private/AML-Tools/docs/rst/amlip/specification/overview.rst

 Also |fastdds| is mainly built in |cpp| and using the same programming language allows to easily interact without losing performance with the middleware layer.

 There is a public :term:`API` found in :code:`AML-IP/amlip_cpp/include` with all the installed headers that can be used from the user side.
-The API, implementation and testing of this part of the code can be found mainly under sub-package `amlip_cpp <https://github.com/eProsima/AML-IP/tree/main/amlip_cpp>`__.
+The :term:`API`, implementation and testing of this part of the code can be found mainly under sub-package `amlip_cpp <https://github.com/eProsima/AML-IP/tree/main/amlip_cpp>`__.

 Python
 ------